Fishing for brook trout on Otter Pond #4, Standish, Cumberland County, Maine (November 8, 2023)

 Continue reading

-Ice fishing for brook trout on Long Pond in Livermore , Androscoggin County, Maine (March 5, 2022)
+Fishing for brook trout on Symmes Pond in Newfield, York County, Maine (October 22, 2023)

 Continue reading

-Ice fishing for landlocked Atlantic salmon on Keoka Lake in Waterford, Oxford County, Maine (February 27, 2022)
+Fishing for brook trout on Keoka Lake in Waterford, Oxford County, Maine (October 17, 2023)

-Keoka Lake covers 467 acres and is located in Waterford, Oxford County, Maine (see The Maine Atlas and Gazetteer map 10 D4).
-Public access is via the boat launch located right next to Route 35.
-Parking is on the road shoulder.
-However, beware that it may be next to impossible to leave a vehicle if the road shoulder is filled with plowed snow, as is the case for me today.
-One obvious alternative is to park your vehicle next door, on the lot in front of the Waterford Historical Society building.
+Keoka Lake is a 467-acre body of water located in Waterford, Oxford County, Maine (see The Maine Atlas and Gazetteer map 10 D4).
+A cement boat launch is located on Route 35 on the western side of the lake.
+Parking is available on the road shoulder by the launch.
+One alternative is to park your vehicle in front of the Waterford Historical Society building located next to the boat launch.
 I see no signs forbidding this practice, but do not know if it is frowned upon.

 Continue reading